YassirAA/script/sshwindows.md

 And that's it we connected
 ![image](https://github.com/user-attachments/assets/3e5bdfc0-8bf7-47fb-80dc-b0ee08280578)

-##Configure SSH
+## Configure SSH
-Now that we are comnnected we can start configuring our
+Now we need to firstly install ssh in our windwows